devtron-labs/devtron/README.md

 ```bash
 kubectl apply -f https://raw.githubusercontent.com/devtron-labs/devtron/main/manifests/yamls/nats-server.yaml -n devtroncd
 ```
-- Wait util all nats pods are created, and the pods are in running condition.
+- Wait until all nats pods get created, and the pods are in running condition.
 Once complete, delete devtron and dashboard pods.
 Then you should be able to access the devtron dashboard without any issues.
 - If your problem is still not resolved, you can post your query in our [discord](https://discord.gg/jsRG5qx2gp) channel

 ### Troubleshooting: